hardbyte/python-common-expression-language/docs/how-to-guides/access-control-policies.md

 Instead of complex if/else chains in your application code, define access policies as portable, safe expressions that can be updated without code changes.

-!!! tip "Start Simple"
-    If you're new to CEL access control, check out the [basic policy evaluation example](../index.md#python-integration) on the main page first.

 CEL enables sophisticated, multi-factor access control policies that handle complex business rules:

 ```python